Sheet pan sausage with potatoes & green beans fresh from the oven

 When it comes to potatoes, sheet pan sausage with potatoes & green beans shines brightest with waxy, thin-skinned varieties.
 Yukon Gold is my personal favorite—they roast quickly, get crispy edges, and stay creamy in the center.
 You can also use red potatoes or baby potatoes; just be sure to cut them into 1-inch chunks so they cook evenly.

-otatoes unless you peel and soak them beforehand.
+Avoid using russet potatoes unless you peel and soak them beforehand.
 Their high starch content can make them dry out in the oven.
 If you’re wondering why your potatoes sometimes cook unevenly, it’s usually due to size differences or moisture content.
 Cut your chunks uniformly, and you’re golden.

 Fresh vs. Frozen Green Beans: What Works Best?